circuitdao/docs/docs/user-guide/savings-vaults.md

 * **Interest Discount Factor**
     * Statute index: 2
     * Statute name: ```STATUTE_INTEREST_DF```
     * considerations: The higher this value is set, the more support is given to the BYC-USD peg from below.
 If the value is set too high, it may slow down the rate at which the System Buffer fills up.
-The SR should not be greater than the Stabiliy Fee, as this would present an arbitrage that could lead to unlimited losses to the protocol.
+The SR should not be greater than the Stability Fee, as this would present an arbitrage that could lead to unlimited losses to the protocol.
 * **Treasury Delta Minimum**
     * Statute index: 22
     * Statute name: ```STATUTE_TREASURY_MINIMUM_DELTA```